seb-lewis/data-tamer/README.md

 - `transformBatch({ items, batchSize, concurrency, ... })`
   - Splits `items` into batches, builds compact prompts, calls `generateObject` per batch.
   - Returns a flattened array of validated results.
-  - If you supply `prompt` together with `items`, it is injected into the system prompt for each batch.
+  - If you supply `promptContext` together with `items`, it is injected into the system prompt for each batch.
   - Structured output uses `mode: 'json'` by default and accepts either a Zod or JSON Schema via `schema`.
   - Set `debug: true` to log provider response metadata per batch.